jdaw1/placemat/Documentation/not_glasses.md

 The vote-recorder design records public votes; it is not a ballot paper.
 To assist the &lsquo;returning officer&rsquo; there is paper on which votes can be recorded.
 For WOTN it is the points that should be recorded, rather than the ranks, as doing so simplifies the addition of the totals.
-(There is also benefit in there being agreement as to what is recorded: if you record, but I retain the vote-recorder sheet and enter it into a description of the tasting, it is useful that &ldquo;3&rdquo; be unambiguously first place three points.)
+(There is also benefit in there being agreement as to what is recorded: if you record, but I retain the vote-recorder sheet and enter it into a description of the tasting, it is useful that &ldquo;3&rdquo; be unambiguously &lsquo;first place three points&rsquo;.)

 Vote recorder sheets can also be used to hold, in a blind tasting, guesstimates of which is what.